jliszka/jliszka.github.com/_drafts/probability-is-in-the-process.md

     scala> flip.pr(_ == H)
     res1: Double = 0.4983

 _while saying nothing about the bias_ `p`.

 So if the question is, "what is the probability that this procedure results in the coin coming up heads?" the frequentist will surely say 50%.
-If you ask the _different_ question, "what is the bias of the coin?" the frequentist will say
+However, if you ask the _different_ question, "what is the bias of the coin?" the frequentist will say
 "anything but 50%" without fear of contradicting herself.

 ## Calculating posteriors is also a procedure

 A related question is, "what is the bias of the coin after observing one heads?"
-Frequentists can answer this question using a procedure.
-It's pretty straightforward:
+You can answer this question in a frequentist way, using a repeated procedure.
+Here it is:

 1. choose a bias {%m%}p{%em%} uniformly in [0, 1]
 2. flip a coin with bias {%m%}p{%em%}